 Planck is ESA’s time machine, looking back to the dawn of time close to the Big Bang, about 13.7 billion years ago.
-Planck will analyse, with the highest accuracy ever achieved, the remnants of the radiation that filled the Universe immediately after the Big Bang – observed today as the Cosmic Microwave Background (CMB).
+Planck's objective was to analyse, with the highest accuracy ever achieved, the remnants of the radiation that filled the Universe immediately after the Big Bang – observed today as the Cosmic Microwave Background (CMB).

-The results willhelp astronomers in deciding which theories on the birth and evolution of the Universe are correct, for example, did the Universe start its life with a rapid period of expansion?
+The results are helping astronomers in deciding which theories on the birth and evolution of the Universe are correct, for example, did the Universe start its life with a rapid period of expansion?

-But first, Planck must detect and understand the foreground emissions that lie between us and the Universe’s first light.
-Planck’s first scientific data and results were released in January 2011, and the first cosmological results are expected in early 2013.
+But first, Planck had to detect and understand the foreground emissions that lie between us and the Universe’s first light.
+Planck’s first scientific data and results were released in January 2011, and the first cosmological results were publishing in March 2013.

-Planck is Europe's first mission to study the relic radiation from the Big Bang.
+Planck was Europe's first mission to study the relic radiation from the Big Bang.

-The temperature of this CMB radiation has already been measured as approximately 2.7 K, but Planck will provide even more precise measurements with an accuracy set by fundamental astrophysical limits.
+The temperature of this CMB radiation has already been measured as approximately 2.7 K, but Planck provides even more precise measurements with an accuracy set by fundamental astrophysical limits.
 In other words, it will be impossible to ever take better images of this radiation than those obtained from Planck.

-To complete these highly sensitive measurements, Planck observes in nine wavelength bands, from one centimetre to one third of a millimetre, corresponding to a range of wavelengths from microwaves to the very far infrared.
-Planck’s detectors are cooled to temperatures very close to the absolute zero, otherwise their own emission of heat will spoil the measurements.
+To complete these highly sensitive measurements, Planck observed in nine wavelength bands, from one centimetre to one third of a millimetre, corresponding to a range of wavelengths from microwaves to the very far infrared.
+Planck’s detectors were cooled to temperatures very close to the absolute zero, otherwise their own emission of heat would spoil the measurements.

 HFI completed its survey in January 2012.
 LFI continued to operate, with science operations concluding in October 2013.

 Planck launched on 14 May 2009 on an Ariane 5 from ESA’s Spaceport in Kourou, French Guiana.
 It shared a ride into orbit with ESA's Herschel spacecraft.
-The two spacecraft now operate independently.
+The two spacecraft operated independently.

-Planck operates from a Lissajous orbit around the second Lagrangian point of the Sun–Earth system (L2), a virtual point located 1.5 million km from Earth in the direction opposite to the Sun.
+Planck operated from a Lissajous orbit around the second Lagrangian point of the Sun–Earth system (L2), a virtual point located 1.5 million km from Earth in the direction opposite to the Sun.